HotCherryPie/configs.js/package.json.md

 - `@types/node` — placed in `peerDependencies` because since Node version is enforces by `engines`, types can be enforces according to specified Node version.
+Placed in `devDependencies` to reflect lowest permitted version.